 20. Perform a food storage container purge

 Plastic or glass food storage containers are an essential part of a well-organized kitchen, but most of us have more of these containers than we need.
 Why is it that plastic containers just seem to accumulate (and multiply) at the back of our cabinets and in drawers?
-The first step is to get rid of containers that don't have lids, and vice versa.
+To save space, the first step is to get rid of containers that don't have lids, and vice versa.
 Of the full sets you have left, pick out a few containers of various sizes.
 I've sometimes found that I have too many small containers and not enough bigger containers.
 Fill in the gaps and get rid of the rest.
 If you don't have the space to store containers and lids together, divide them into separate drawers.
 Avoid having a random mishmash of containers and lids together in one drawer.

 21. Improvise a pantry

 Storing food staples in an easily accessible spot is central to great kitchen design.
 Unfortunately, many small kitchens don't have a dedicated pantry space, let alone a walk-in pantry with neatly arranged shelves.
-That means you might have to make do with an improvised pantry in one of your cabinets.
+That means you might have to make do with an improvised pantry in one of your cabinets or resort to wall storage.
 Add pull-out drawers or shelves to make accessing oils, grains, flour, sugar, and other items easier.
 A dedicated spice rack somewhere near your stove is a must-have.
 (I love to organize spice bottles in alphabetical order, but I'm kind of a cooking nerd!)
 If you simply need all your cabinet space to store your pots, pans, dishes, and glassware, then consider a standalone wheeled storage cart with attractive glass mason jars and acrylic bins for storing bulk staples.
 Try to keep canned goods, snack foods, and boxed items out of sight if possible, but try to ensure that everything you need is close at hand.
 A turntable organizer can help make staples and spices accessible inside a cabinet.
 If you buy certain shelf-stable items in bulk, you can store the overflow in another room, such as your basement or a hall closet.

 22. Find skinny storage spaces